anthbapt/trim/README.rst

 Gene expression of Acute Myeloid Leukemia (AML)
 ---------------------------------------------------

-Scatter plot of the results of the Triaction algorithm on AML gene expression data.
+Scatter plot of the results of the Trim algorithm on AML gene expression data.
 Each data point shows the information-theoretic measures for a triple of nodes $X$, $Y$ and $Z$, namely MI and CMI, the mutual information and conditional mutual information between $X$ and $Y$, respectively.
 The colour of each point corresponds to the value of :math:`\Sigma` , which characterises the strength of the triadic interaction between gene $Z$ and the edge between $X$ and $Y$.

 .. image:: output/MI_merge.png
    :width: 600

 .. code-block:: Python

-   from triaction.analysis import decision_tree_val, visualisation_conditioned_val
+   from trim.analysis import decision_tree_val, visualisation_conditioned_val

    gene_expression = pd.read_csv('data/reduce_gene_expression.tsv', sep = '\t', index_col=0)
    name_X = 'GATA1'